Publishing on LinkedIn has become one of the best methods for entrepreneurs, executives, and business leaders to establish their thought leadership.

 Related read: How To Hashtag Like A Pro

 Try to strike a balance between niche hashtags that will help your audience find you, and more general hashtags that will give readers a broad overview of your article’s topic area—#Inspiration, #WomenInLeadership, etc.

 Hootsuite recommends using no more than five hashtags per LinkedIn article, as using more can look spammy.

 For entrepreneurs and leaders who are building their thought leadership, posting articles on LinkedIn is a must.

 For one thing, you’ll immediately increase your visibility on the platform, making it more likely that you’ll connect with other leaders in your industry, generate leads, and gain more customers.
 For another, by posting your articles on LinkedIn, you’re creating an extensive library of content that will serve you for years to come, as users can come across your writing at any time—not just n the three or four days after you posted it.

-Want to learn more about posting on LinkedIn?
+Want to learn more about LinkedIn articles best practices?
 Read our post “The Marketer’s Guide to Using LinkedIn’s Native Video.”